mrejas/edu-iot-hands-on/exercises/exercise-2.md

 1. Watch the MQTT in IoT Open when clicking you buttons
 1. Do not move to the next section until it works and you know why!

 Please note that the buttons will only send MQTT as long as the script above is running.
 If this was a real application we need a way to start the integration whenever the Raspberry Pi boots up.
+There is a description on how to do this in [exercise 1](./exercise-1.md)

 ### Milestone IV (Verify MQTT traffic)